 This weekend I had the great pleasure of attending the 2014 Northwest Pinball and Arcade Show in Tacoma, WA.
 This 3-day event is a glorious all-you-can-play extravaganza that, as I think you will see, is worth checking out.

 This is not my first time at the show.
 I went to one last year for one day and I was smitten.
 So I resolved this year to go multiple days.
 My original plan was to go for all 3 days, but I was only able to manage two this year.
 I will explain that a little later.

-The first day I went was Friday and I met two Retroist site author/regulars.
-Blinddog, who is a game medic at the show and who brought many classic games with him to the event and Tom Berges, who besides writing here on the site also has a great blog and podcast at Igrewupstarwars.com.
+The first day I went was Friday and I met two Retroist site authors/regulars.
+Blinddog, who is a game medic at the show and who brought many classic games with him to the event, and Tom Berges, who besides writing here on the site also has a great blog and podcast at Igrewupstarwars.com.